praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 2. Templates
 3. Constructors and destructors
 4. Inheritance and virtual methods
-5. Editor integration (to provide code completion)
+5. Editor integration (syntax coloring, better errors, code completion)

-and I'm sure a million other things if I kept a complete list.
+and I'm sure a million other things could be listed if I dared.

 But the truth is, I'm just going to keep listening to users and improving the parts I can.

+I am not trying to recreate GCC or LLVM.
+Instead, I'm trying to provide a fun and engaging environment for people to experiment with coding.
+While it's just a virtual LED blinking in iCircuit, it's still gives me a gleeful smile.